Tyler-Lam/Knottlab-Tutorials/foundation_models/README.md

 3. To actually run the foundation models see `/common/knottsilab/MET_analysis/h_and_e_analysis/run_foundation_models/sub_trident_job_virchow.sh` as an example of how to submit jobs
     * With png files, you need an additional argument `--custom_list_of_wsis "/path/to/resolution.csv"`
     * Currently only the Virchow2 model is configured to return small patch embeddings instead of just full tile embeddings
-4. `process_foundation_model_outputs.py` - Python script to merge foundation model feature outputs for each slide
+4. `process_foundation_model_outputs.py` - Python script to merge foundation model feature outputs for each slide and apply to cells from xenium data
-    * Converts the .h5 files from foundation model outputs to .h5ad files
-    * Combines features for each slide into their own anndata
+    * First aggregates all cores for a given slide into one anndata
-    * Concatenates the small patch embeddings with the full tile embedding tokens (CLS) if they exist
-    * If tiles overlap, aggregate embeddings by averaging over all tiles that overlap
-5. `combine_xenium_with_foundation_model.py` - Associate each cell in the xenium data to a patch from the foundation models
+        * If patches have 50% overlap and individual patch embeddings, we weight the contributions from each tile [as shown here](https://cedarssinai-my.sharepoint.com/:p:/g/personal/tyler_lam_cshs_org/EUFOhn9spYRGhmS7aEEsTg8BQMRYpyGOVqPkW_AfOLffvQ?e=GLD2ad)
+    * Then we apply the patch embeddings to cells in the xenium anndata.
+Note if submitting this script as a batch job to increase --cpus-per-task, or this will take a long time to run